simonklee/godis/readme.md

 ## todo

-*.
-Write documentation and add some examples.
+* Write documentation and add some examples.

 * Add all tests for sorted set and some server stuff.

+* Implement pub-sub and transactions.

-*.
-PipeClient logic is not safe at all.
+* PipeClient logic is not safe at all.
 If an error occurs and the user continues to call ReadReply after that, a new connection will be poped and we will try to continue reading, making the client hang/timeout ... repeat.